 Soaking In It

 An outdoor spa in Whistler, in the winter, what?
 The Scandinave Spa is a tranquil oasis that’s found on the edge of Lost Lake’s forest.
 Encouraging you to invigorate your body with hydrotherapy (going from hot to cold), this spa has open-air baths, Swedish dry saunas, eucalyptus-infused steam rooms and relaxing solariums, all set in the beauty of nature.
-Note that masks are mandatory at the Scandinave this winter season.
+Note that masks are mandatory in all indoor spaces at the Scandinave this winter season.

-There is so much to do in Whistler, I’ve been here for fourteen years now and have only just scratched the surface.
+There is so much to do in Whistler, I’ve been here for fifteen years now and have only just scratched the surface.
 I am also still building up the courage to try ice climbing!
 For even more inspiration, flick through some of Whistler.com’s winter activity itineraries.